athowes/multi-agyw/README.md

   - [ ] Have added the diagnostic output but remains to say how to solve it
 - [x] [`ind` values outside [0, 1]](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L102) (possibly traced back to `survey::` functions).
 Try to fix
   - [x] Start by adding a diagnostic warning, if that's possible in `orderly`
-  - Values seem to be a tiny amount below zero or above one (and it's occuring when all the responses are either no or yes). could trace this back to the function being used but doesn't seem that much of a priority
+  - Values seem to be a tiny amount below zero or above one (and it's occurring when all the responses are either no or yes). could trace this back to the function being used but doesn't seem that much of a priority
 - [x] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
 Find a way to generate 15-24 age category estimates from 15-19 and 20-24.
 Population size weighting?
   - Population size data can be obtained from Naomi model [outputs](https://imperiallondon.sharepoint.com/sites/HIVInferenceGroup-WP/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=g7J9el&cid=1beffd0f%2D9df9%2D4a8b%2Db79c%2Df4bed7428f73&RootFolder=%2Fsites%2FHIVInferenceGroup%2DWP%2FShared%20Documents%2FData%2FSpectrum%20files%2F2021%20naomi&FolderCTID=0x0120000FA834E7B0DC9A4A865FA1C3F87255B3) and can be read in using [`spud::sharepoint`](https://github.com/mrc-ide/naomi-orderly/blob/f162d2d227a30150fa078187a8c83ddb84164be0/src/bwa_raw_survey_bwa2013bais_addsexbehav/script.R#L2)
   - In Naomi standard errors for different levels of aggregation are produced using [sparse matrix multiplication in TMB](https://github.com/mrc-ide/naomi/blob/master/src/tmb.cpp#L689).
 The input matrix `A_out` determining the aggregation is produced by [`naomi_output_frame`](https://github.com/mrc-ide/naomi/blob/master/R/model.R#L1-L74)